 Innovative education...
 Engaged educators

-The Human Services and Development BES program is based on current research of best practices for effective teaching of youth and adults outside of the classroom setting.
+The Youth and Adult Development BES program is based on current research of best practices for effective teaching of youth and adults outside of the classroom setting.
 The program addresses educational theories and practice, curriculum emergence and development in informal education, human development theory and practice, diversity, advocacy, and family partnerships for education.

 Through our strong internship offerings, UMSL BES students have opportunities to apply their knowledge and skills in a variety of field and community based experiences which are included as part of their professional course work.
 These internship experiences take place in a variety of settings in the St. Louis region.
 Internships at signature organizations such as the St. Louis ARC, Dolan Houses Memory Care, Girls Inc., and UMSL SUCCEED offer authentic work site experiences with both suburban and urban populations.
 Built into the BES program is the flexibility for students to have a tailor-made culminating experience related to their professional goals and future career needs.

 The B. E. S. is a professional degree designed for individuals who wish to study Education as a scholarly discipline in preparation for a career in one of four areas:

 Students follow the University's General Education Requirements, Mathematical Skills, Advanced Expository Writing, American History and Government, and Cultural Diversity Requirements.
 Due to prerequisites of required courses all students must take PSYCH 1003 and POL SCI 1100.
 Students pursuing the Exercise Science emphasis area must take BIOL 1012, BIOL 1013, and MATH 1030.

 |EDUC 1001||Early Clinical Experience: Community Agency||1|

 |TCH ED 2000||Becoming a Professional Educator||1|

 |EDUC 3170||Grant Proposal Writing for Educators||3|

 |ED FND 4330||History of American Education through the Lens of Social Justice||3|